In what situations may my pet need a blood or plasma transfusions?

 The blood donation volume for canine is 400 ml (16 – 18 ml/per kg) and it can donate blood for every 2 months.

 24 Hours Services

 We open 7 days a week, 24 hours a day.
-If you have any questions or you would like to make an appointment feel free to call us.
+If you have any question or you would like to make an appointment, feel free to call us.
 Our customer service representatives will do their best to handle your enquiries.